Skip to main content

 As on 2022, owners report infotainment and backup-camera flicker/reset behavior, usually a nuisance, and GM ran a Customer Satisfaction Program for 2022–2023 trucks whose heated/ventilated seats were left non-functional by the chip shortage.
 Exercise the screen, camera, and seat heaters/coolers, and VIN-check the seat program.

-Sources: NHTSA recall database and manufacturer communications (lifter-bore & pinion-gear CSPs; recall 25V274; recalls 22V903, 24V674) · Independent mechanic transcripts (T1XX Silverado/Sierra; AFM/DFM lifter deep-dives)
+Sources: NHTSA recall database and manufacturer communications, Silverado and Sierra feeds (lifter-bore, pinion-gear, engine-block-crack, camshaft-ladder & transmission-case Customer Satisfaction Programs; recall 25V274; recalls 22V903, 24V674) · Independent mechanic transcripts (T1XX Silverado/Sierra; AFM/DFM lifter deep-dives)

 Low-brake-fluid warning software — recall 24V674minor